 Oily drainage water means hosing-down water from the facility decks and rain water.
+Other oily water means all oily waters not regarded as drainage water, produced water and displacement water.
 Requirements for handling oil and chemical-containing water from clean-up and start-up of wells, are given in Section 69.

-Drainage water and other oily water not treated and then discharged to the sea from the facility in accordance with Section 60a, or injected, are wastes and should be brought to an approved recipient ashore.
 In connection with the ban on adding unused chemicals, including chemical residues and other waste in drainage water and other oily water to be discharged to sea pursuant to this section, reference is made to Section 66, second subsection, and to Chapter 22 of the Pollution Control Regulations (in Norwegian only).